John Emmerson Research Fellowship

 The John Emmerson Research Fellowship allows research for a project on England in the early modern period.
 You'll have access to the John Emmerson Collection, which comprises more than 5000 books and pamphlets from the 15th to 18th centuries.

-Explore the Collection in Beyond the Book: A digital journey through the treasures of the Emmerson Collection.
+You can explore this Collection in Beyond the Book: A digital journey through the treasures of the Emmerson Collection.
+This digital exhibition uses photogrammetry technology to bring rare collection items to life.

 The fellowship includes:

-The funding is based on 3 months of work in the Library, either continuous or broken up over the year.
+Funding is based on approximately 3 months of work in the Library.
+This can be either continuous or broken up over the year, and you’ll have access to your office for the full 12 months.

 About John Emmerson and his collection